Starbucks fires the leaders of a unionization effort at a Memphis store

 — Joyce Peterson (@MemphoNewsLady) January 19, 2022

-Starbucks workers, though, take issue with the company’s response of termination for violating those policies, without the usual warnings or write ups, and what they say are inconsistencies with how corporate officials enforce these policies.
+Starbucks workers, though, take issue with the company’s response of termination for violating those policies without the usual warnings or write-ups, and what they say are inconsistencies with how corporate officials enforce these policies.
 “I got fired for ‘opening a door’ and ‘being behind the line off the clock,'” one terminated employee wrote on Twitter.
 “How many times have I made my own drinks during my lunch break.
 How many times have I been on the floor during a lunch break.
-How many times have I opened the door for mobile order when the cafe was closed.”
+How many times have I opened the door for mobile order [sic] when the cafe was closed.”

 Under the National Labor Relations Act, terminating employees for engaging in union activity is considered unfair labor practice.
 Starbucks workers are calling these terminations “the most blatant act of union-busting yet,” and specifically “retaliation against us on the union organizing committee.”
-Borges counters that for months, workers have been speaking to the media without being fired, that they have no issues with partners having conversations with the media, and that no worker has been “reprimanded or disciplined” for doing so.
+Borges counters that, for months, workers have been speaking to the media without being fired, that they have no issues with partners having conversations with the media, and that no worker has been “reprimanded or disciplined” for doing so.

-The burden of proof on whether or not the termination of these Memphis employees was in fact retaliation now lies with those workers, who can—and plan to, according to More Perfect Union—file a charge against Starbucks with the National Labor Relations Board.
-From there, says Cathy Creighton, director of Cornell University’s ILR Buffalo Co-Lab, an extension of Cornell’s School of Industrial Labor Relations, the company will likely argue they did not terminate employee for their union activity, but for breaching company policy.
+The burden of proof on whether or not the termination of these Memphis employees was, in fact, in retaliation now lies with those workers, who can—and plan to, according to More Perfect Union—file a charge against Starbucks with the National Labor Relations Board.
+From there, says Cathy Creighton, director of Cornell University ILR Buffalo Co-Lab (an extension of Cornell’s School of Industrial Labor Relations), the company will likely argue they did not terminate employees for their union activity, but for breaching company policy.
 “It will be then up to the employees to prove that the employer’s position is a pretext, and that the actual reason for their termination is their union activity,” she says.

 The case can take months, though, and would require time for an NLRB investigation, an employer response, and—if the board believes the company did violate the law—a trial before a judge.

 Aside from whether or not these employees were actually fired for their union activity, this moment could be crucial to the overall unionization effort that has been spreading to Starbucks stores across the country.
-“To me,” Creighton says, “the more interesting question is will this action only inflame [the effort] further, in other words will these employees be martyrs and promote more organizing?
+“To me,” Creighton says, “the more interesting question is, Will this action only inflame [the effort] further?
+In other words, will these employees be martyrs and promote more organizing?
 Or will it stop employees from organizing?
 What effect will it have?”

-SB Workers United has already created a GoFundMe for the terminated employees, which has nearly $2,000 within an hour of being shared on Twitter, and posts about the incident online have garnered support from many, including people who have brought up the idea of a boycott or who have written to corporate to complain about the incident.
+SB Workers United has already created a GoFundMe for the terminated employees, which has nearly $2,000 within an hour of being shared on Twitter; and posts about the incident online have garnered support from many, including people who have brought up the idea of a boycott or have written to corporate to complain about the incident.